pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration-file.md

 - The number of CPUs used by TiDB
 - Default value: `0`
 - The default `0` indicates using all the CPUs on the machine.
-You can also set it to `n`, and then TiDB uses `n` CPUs.
+You can also set it to n, and then TiDB uses n CPUs.

 ### `max-memory`